-The theory holds that portions of an individual's knowledge acquisition can directly related to observing others within the context of social interactions, it explains human behavior as a triadic, dynamic and reciprocal communication of personal factors, behavior and social network (Bandura, 1989).
+The theory explains human behavior as a triadic, dynamic and reciprocal communication of personal factors, behavior and social network (Bandura, 1989).
 All other elements such as self-efficacy and outcome expectations that affect human interaction is a subset of this theory.
-Self -efficacy is defined by some researchers as human ability to arrange and discharge duties judiciously.
+Self - efficacy is defined by some researchers as human ability to arrange and discharge duties judiciously.
 Hence an outcome expectation is adjudication of assumable consequence that results in production (Bandura, 1997).

-Theory of Planned Behaviour
+Theory of Planned Behavior

-The theory of planned behavior is theory that links beliefs to behavior.
-This theory is a highly researched one which is proposed to indicate and show behaviours over different settings.
+This theory is a highly researched one which is proposed to indicate and show behaviors over different settings.
 Generally, it is crafted to elucidate a lot of human behavior (Ajzen, 1991).
 It has been indicated as one of the very convincing theories that predicts human behavior, thus it has been shown to indicate a vast variety of attitudes.
 Planned theory suggest that, particular pertinent convictions convince attitude and perceptions (Ajzen, 1991).
-It is said by founders of this theory that, there are types of beliefs and convictions that are in the theory of planned behavior, namely, attitude, subjective norm and perceived behavioral control.
+The founders of this theory said, that there are types of beliefs and convictions that are in the theory of planned behavior, namely, attitude, subjective norm and perceived behavioral control.

-Conceptual framework
+Theoretical framework

 The conceptual framework serves to create an overview of interlinked activities that aim to achieve a specific goal; for example, Adoption of E-commerce.
 The framework can facilitate and structure an approach that can be both measured and repeated.
-Figure 2 illustrates the process of mapping specific action points to respective stages of developing a framework proposed by the researcher.
+Figure 2.1 illustrates the process of mapping specific action points to respective stages of developing a framework proposed by the researcher.